Traditional Minutes – Who, What and When

 This is what I consider to be a best practice integrated agenda / minutes template for most small to medium sized enterprises (SMEs).
 You can download a word version of this integrated minutes & agenda template by clicking here.

-The key points in the template are:
+Meeting minutes template: the key points in the template are:

 1. The header should include your company branding / product logo etc. To the right of this include the description and date of the meeting.